 On the other side, it’s been proven that fructose decreases 7 of our 12 most important hormones!

 Dr Joseph Mercola, as well as countless others, have already confirmed this point (read more about it here).
 On this point too, I can only confirm the benefits I experienced in my own life by the ‘simple’ facts of strongly decreasing dairy and sugars.
 I’ve written about how I quit my sugar addiction here.

 Alcohol has also been proven to have a significant negative impact on your general beauty because it strongly decreases your naturally produced growth hormone, one of the most powerful anti-ageing hormones.

 Because it increases your levels of progesterone, vitamin A plays an important role in your skin’s health.
-Acne, eczema, psoriasis, wounds, burns and other skin conditions can be improved with Vit A. It also improves strongly skin’s elasticity, as mentioned by Thierry Hertoghe, worldwide known Belgian doctor for his researches about ageing.
-He says that – through years of research and treating patients – he noticed great results in treating brown stains due to skin pigmentation issues when ageing by supplementing selenium, zinc and vitamins C, E and A altogether.
+Acne, eczema, psoriasis, wounds, burns and other skin conditions can be improved with Vit A. It also improves strongly skin’s elasticity, as mentioned by Thierry Hertoghe, worldwide known Belgian doctor for his researches about aging.
+He says that – through years of research and treating patients – he noticed great results in treating brown stains due to skin pigmentation issues when aging by supplementing selenium, zinc, and vitamins C, E and A altogether.